-It might be the capital of Scotland, the home of vibrant festivals and the seat of Scottish power, but there’s something about the cold cobbles, the wind-battered stones and the towering castle that make Edinburgh still feel like a haunted fortress atop an enchanted mountain.
+It might be the capital of Scotland, the home of vibrant festivals and the seat of Scottish power, but there’s something about the cold cobbles, the wind-battered stones and the towering castle that make the hilly city of Edinburgh still feel like a haunted fortress atop an enchanted mountain.

 Tourists duck and dive under towering bridges, they tumble down treacherously steep steps and feel the wind whip their noses and cheeks as if they were standing on the battlements.

-Locals are fiercely protective of their city, as if they were guarding hidden treasure.
+Locals are fiercely protective of their city as if they were guarding some hidden treasure.
 But look hard enough, and you can find the city’s secrets, its boutique shops, it’s achingly hip restaurants, its enchanting walks and cosiest whiskey joints.

 Perched on an extinct volcano, Edinburgh Castle dominates the city’s skyline and the 16th century building is Scotland’s most popular tourist site.
 You’ll have to book months in advance to see the famous Scottish Military Tattoo, and extravaganza of fireworks, pipes and dancing at the castle.
 But for a peek at the ordinary lives of citizens of Edinburgh, Real Mary King’s Close is a hidden treat, just off the Royal Mile.
 Venture underground to a secret warren of hidden 17th century streets, led by a character from the period.
 See how residents suffered from the plague, wicked deals and murderous plots that took place in the shadowy close.
 The museum is a treat for children, fascinating for adults, and a warm and welcome respite if the Scottish heavens have opened.